 You want your little one's first experiences with solid foods to be positive!
 You might be tempted to avoid common food allergens out of fear that your little one might be allergic to them.
 However, it's important to let your baby's healthcare team help you decide which foods to start first.
 Your baby's healthcare team has experience working with families in similar situations, and can guide you based on their wisdom.

 In the past, we used to think that it was best to wait until the first birthday or even later to introduce common food allergens (like peanut, wheat, and soy).
-However, some of the latest research suggest that it's best to introduce those foods around the same time that you introduce other foods that are not common allergens.
+However, some of the latest research suggests that it's best to introduce those foods around the same time that you introduce other foods that are not common allergens.
 Doing so may actually DECREASE the risk of developing food allergies to those foods.
 So if your little one only has an allergy to cow milk, ask the healthcare team when they recommend you should introduce other common allergens.

 Beyond when to introduce common allergens, what foods should you start first?
 Even for healthy (non-allergic) infants, there is no one go-to, best "first" solid food.
 Nobody can say with any certainty what food is "best" for your child - certainly not us!
 Some healthcare professionals suggest cereals first, others suggest meats, and some suggest fruits and/or vegetables.
 Ask your - you guessed it - healthcare team what they suggest!